nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ## 3. W3C Verifiable Credential

 To support a variety of claims, the [W3C Verifiable Credential specification](https://www.w3.org/TR/vc-data-model/) is used.
 Every Nuts specific VC and proof type must follow the W3C specification.
-If the W3C specification offers options, then the specific VP must specify which option is to be used.
+If the W3C specification offers options, then the specific VC must specify which option is to be used.
 All VCs MUST use DIDs as specified in [RFC004](https://github.com/nuts-foundation/nuts-specification/tree/cf30c150a86ad3c717840873af1c9c1a547a4076/rfc/rfc004-distributed-document-format.md) for the issuer.

 ### 3.1 Supported proofs